-We typically move away from the entrance in search of a quieter spot far away from the congestion of the bar and facilities.
-We bring our own beach blankets and seek shelter from the sun under a tree and just laze the day away in peace.
+We typically walk away from the entrance in search of a quieter spot far away from the congestion of the bar and facilities.
+We bring our own beach towel and seek shelter from the sun under a tree and just laze the day away in peace.
 It’s a short walk back to the hubbub by the bar if we need to use the restroom.

-TIP: Just because you get dropped off at Turners Beach doesn’t mean you need to stay here for the entire day.
-All the best beaches on Antigua are public, and you can easily walk along the waters edge to Rum Bus Beach and Jolly Beach at the other end of the shore.
+PRO TRAVEL TIP: Just because you get dropped off at Turners Beach doesn’t mean you need to stay here for the entire day.
+All the best beaches in Antigua are public, and you can easily walk along the water’s edge to Rum Bus Beach or Jolly Beach at the other end of the shore.

 I hope you enjoyed your day at Turners Beach in Antigua!

 What’s your favourite beach in Antigua?
 Let me know and I’ll visit it on my next trip to the island.